 “What time were you up this morning?”
 I inquire as we pull away from the curb.

 “Three thirty.
 The game is in the morning,” he replies.

 My husband gets more done before 10am than most people accomplish in a week.
 For thirty-two years he was an NYPD sergeant in precincts throughout the Bronx and Manhattan.
 He retired in 2019, but still treats every morning as if he’s got to take care of roll call.
-His motto: the game is in the morning — meaning you should be the first one on the road, or at the store, or taking care of whatever business you need to attend to, because once the day gets going things don’t run as smooth.
-I’m a morning person, but my morning doesn’t usually get going until at least six thirty.
+His motto: the game is in the morning — meaning you should be the first one on the road, at the store, or taking care of whatever business you need to attend to, because once the day gets going things don’t run as smooth.
+I’m a morning person, but my “morning” doesn’t usually start until at least six thirty.

 On days we travel the Sergeant’s penchant for early rising takes on exaggerated heights, as if he is preparing for one of the signature annual events that demand a heavy NYPD presence.